-Section H - Relatives of the Refugee Applicant(s) Living in Canada
+Section E - Relatives of Refugee Applicant Living in Canada

+Provide information on any relatives of the principal refugee applicant who are living in Canada.
+Include primarily close relatives such as:

+- parents

+- brothers and sisters

+- aunts and uncles

+- adult children

-Provide information on the principal refugee applicant's relatives living in Canada.
-Include primarily close relatives such as parents, brothers, sisters, aunts, uncles and adult children.
-This information will allow the officer to recognize existing links to Canada that the refugee applicant may have.
+This information will allow the officer to recognize existing links to Canada that the principal refugee applicant may have.